-- 6.1 CIPFA (the Chartered Institute of Public Finance & Accountancy) defines treasury management as: "The management of the local authority's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 6.2 This section of the budget report fulfils the council's legal obligation under the Local Government Act 2003 to have regard to relevant codes of practice and guidance issued by CIPFA (Chartered Institute of Public Finance & Accountancy) and the MHCLG (Ministry for Housing, Communities & Local Government). - 6.3 This section therefore fulfils the need for council to approve: - A treasury management strategy before the start of each financial year (as required by CIPFA's Treasury Management Code). - Prudential indicators to ensure that the council's capital investment plans are affordable, prudent and sustainable (as required by CIPFA's Prudential Code). - An investment strategy before the start of each financial year (as required by MHCLG's Investment Code). - A Minimum Revenue Provision (MRP) policy (as required by MHCLG's MRP guidance). - 6.4 The council's investment in commercial property, equity shares, and lending to third parties is considered in the non-financial (commercial) investment strategy in section 5. - 6.5 However for the purposes of clarity, the projections, indicators and limits given in this section of the budget report include: - The general fund and HRA proposed capital programme and its funding as set out in tables 4.5 and 4.6. - The costs and funding requirements of those capital ambition projects likely to seek Business Case approval from council during 2020/21 as identified in paragraph 4.37. - The implications for the council's capital financing requirement and borrowing position arising from the non-financial investments proposed in section 5 of this report.
+- 6.1 CIPFA (the Chartered Institute of Public Finance & Accountancy) defines treasury management as: "The management of the local authority's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 6.2 This section of the budget report fulfils the council's legal obligation under the Local Government Act 2003 to have regard to relevant codes of practice and guidance issued by CIPFA (Chartered Institute of Public Finance & Accountancy) and the MHCLG (Ministry for Housing, Communities & Local Government). - 6.3 This section therefore fulfils the need for council to approve: - A treasury management strategy before the start of each financial year (as required by CIPFA's Treasury Management Code). - Prudential indicators to ensure that the council's capital investment plans are affordable, prudent and sustainable (as required by CIPFA's Prudential Code). - An investment strategy before the start of each financial year (as required by MHCLG's Investment Code). - A Minimum Revenue Provision (MRP) policy (as required by MHCLG's MRP guidance). - 6.4 The council's investment in commercial property, equity shares, and lending to third parties is considered in the non-financial (commercial) investment strategy in section 5. - 6.5 However for the purposes of clarity, the projections, indicators and limits given in this section of the budget report include: - The general fund and HRA proposed capital programme and its funding as set out in tables 4.5 and 4.6. - The implications for the council's capital financing requirement and borrowing position arising from the non-financial investments proposed in section 5 of this report.